 The slow cooker cooks this tougher cut of meat low and slow all day until it’s completely fall-apart tender, and so juicy.
 This slow cooker pork roast recipe is sure to become one of your Sunday dinner favorites too.

 Watch how to make this Slow Cooker Pork Roast

 - Pork roast – you want to look for a pork shoulder roast.
 This is different from a pork butt which has more marbling in it.
 Pork shoulder is a tougher cut with just the right amount of marbling to cook into a super tender and still juicy roast.
 You don’t want a lean/tender cut here like pork loin, it would be incredibly dry.
 I like to use a pork shoulder with the bone in, but boneless pork shoulder will work here as well, it will just take less time to cook.

 - Onion & garlic – add lots of savory flavor to the mix as this roast cooks.

 - Fresh herbs – I like to use a mix of rosemary, sage, and thyme when I have them all growing in my herb garden.
 But you can use just 1 herb here as well.
-You’ll also find my notes for how to use dried herbs in this pork roast as well.
+You’ll also find my notes on how to use dried herbs in this pork roast as well.
 Italian seasoning and Herbs de Provence both work well.

 - Chicken broth – keeps everything juicy while it cooks.
-I like to use low sodium chicken broth and add salt to taste.
+I like to use low-sodium chicken broth and add salt to taste.

-- Potatoes & carrots – make this roast a one pot meal.
+- Potatoes & carrots – make this roast a one-pot meal.
 The potatoes are cut into larger chunks along with the carrots so they don’t overcook.

 How to make this recipe step by step